secretstartups/handbook/product/ux/ux-research/finding-saas-users/index.html.md

 ### When to look for users in the data warehouse

-We have a variety of methods for identifying and [Recruiting participants for research studies](/handbook/product/ux/ux-research/recruiting-participants), including our [First Look user panel](https://about.gitlab.com/community/gitlab-first-look/) and recruiting via social media.
+We have a variety of methods for identifying and [recruiting participants for research studies](/handbook/product/ux/ux-research/recruiting-participants), including Respondent.io and recruiting via social media.
 However, there are situations where these methods aren't suitable and you need to be able to find users based on a very specific criteria backed by objective usage data rather than self-reported or inferred data.
 The best way to do this is to take advantage of the usage and demographic data we have in our data warehouse.

 **A non-exhaustive list of examples of when finding users via the data warehouse would be appropriate:**
 * You are looking for users with a certain volume of usage of a feature or stage rather than simply being users of a stage